 - A (stasis) and B (consciousness) are both equal to C (organizing), and are therefore one and the same.

 Since consciousness and change are fundamental, they are therefore universal, and not individual.
 This therefore invalidates the idea of “personal consciousness,” or notions for the “soul” or “spirit” of the individual, as many spiritualists such as Deepak Chopra attempt to claim in light of science’s failure to explain consciousness.
-What we call “personal consciousness,” or our notions of “me,” of “self,” is not really “consciousness” as defined here as synonymous with stasis, but is simply the result of thoughts arising from the brain which produce our notions of “self-awareness.”
+What we call “personal consciousness,” or our notions of “me,” of “self,” is not really “consciousness” as defined here as synonymous with stasis, but is simply the result of thoughts arising within brain about the body of the organism it occupies, as well as that which exists outside the body of the organism it occupies, which produce our notions of “self-awareness” as separate from “other” – the ego.
 The physicality of our “selves” is clearly evident in how personality, ability, and character can be altered by brain damage, degenerative diseases such as Alzheimer’s, as well as substances like drugs and alcohol.
 If our “selves” or “souls” were “spiritual” and not physical, then changes to the brain could not also produce changes in qualities in ourselves considered the domain of the “soul” such as personality and character, but we know as a matter of fact that changes in the brain can and do just that.
 Since the notion of consciousness being fundamental and universal is therefore immeasurable, this probably explains why many scientists have not taken the notion of consciousness (stasis) being fundamental seriously, despite its incredible explanatory power.
 For if consciousness is fundamental, it is therefore not “measurable,” and therefore not able to be “proven” with a mathematical “formula.”
 Since science is about what can be measured and its formulas to “prove” theories, and we are talking about the immeasurable – the effects of which we can only observe, and never “prove” mathematically, then scientists have most likely shied away from the idea of consciousness being fundamental for fear of being accused of positing unscientific “woo” or some “spiritual” implications for existence.
 However, the problem with the common scientific explanation of the brain being the “source” of consciousness, is the fact that since the brain is in some ways fixed, while constantly changing at the same time, it too is subject to the principles of stasis (consciousness) and change, and is therefore not fundamental, and therefore cannot be the “source” of consciousness.

 The advantage to positing that consciousness is fundamental, rather than a “product” or a process of some “thing,” material object, or “being,” is it solves the “hard problem” of consciousness.
 This “hard” problem for “why” consciousness, or “why” something or some being is conscious, is one which has still to this day not been solved by modern scientists for over a century from a purely reductionist, materialist worldview.
 Joseph Levine argues that closing the “explanatory gap” between consciousness and the physical is the hard problem.
 However, the problem is solved, and the question for “why consciousness” is rendered invalid if consciousness is fundamental and universal, which would therefore mean that everything is consciousness itself, with varying abilities of conscious perception depending on varying nervous systems, brain size and complexity, etc., of the physical system.
 The advantage to positing that change is also fundamental, is it also solves the “hard problem” of the ever-present fact of change – the “other side” if you will of the fundamental question.
 The very fundamental question “why” things appear to remain “the same,” while constantly changing at the same time, is answered if stasis and change are fundamental, while these questions have never been sufficiently answered by a purely reductionist, materialist explanation.
 While this theory cannot be “proven” mathematically, it does hold up to sound reasoning, and is perhaps the most logical, non-contradictory, and reasonable explanation for reality.
 The Nobel Prize-winning German physicist and the father of quantum theory, Max Planck, who lived from 1858-1947, understood the fundamental nature of consciousness.
 It is baffling to me most modern physicists have failed to take seriously and acknowledge the profound implications of Max Planck’s astounding and logically sound reasoning and explanatory power of his understanding from back in 1931; but again, the inability to measure and therefore create formulas to “prove” this is what has probably kept many scientists away from Planck’s notion of consciousness being fundamental.